Capital Group Companies: Investments

 As of 2019, Capital Group held 5% of BAE Systems, 9% of British American Tobacco, and 15.28% of ASML Holding.

 Leadership

-The chairman and chief executive is Tim Armour, who took over in 2015 after the death of James Rothenberg.
+The chief executive is Mike Gitlin as of 2024.

 Strategies

 Funds typically have between three and 13 managers, each managing a portion of the portfolio independently to reduce key person risk and provide diversity of thought.
-In addition to financial research, the managers may do on-the-ground due diligence, and in 2018 logged 12,400 to facilities such as factories.
+In addition to financial research, the managers may do on-the-ground due diligence, and in 2018 logged 12,400 visits to facilities such as factories.
 It has three independent divisions focused on equities: Capital World Investors, Capital Research Global Investors and Capital International Investors, as well as one focused on bonds, Capital Fixed Income Investors.

+According to the Wall Street Journal, Capital Group has historically been known for a disciplined approach to investing.
+The Journal noted that it was therefore surprising that in 2025, Capital Group was investing heavily in cryptocurrency.
+The push to invest in cryptocurrency was primarily driven by one of Capital Group's top portfolio managers, Mark Casey.

 Funds

-As of 2019, Capital Group had 36 funds.
+As of 2019, Capital Group had 36 mutual funds, which operate under their American Funds banner and had about US$1.9 trillion under management.
 Growth Fund of America, founded in 1973, was the largest actively-managed fund as of 2020 with around $150 billion.

+In 2022, Capital Group introduced a suite of six exchange traded funds, five focused on equities and one focused on bonds and other fixed income.